 Lady Bulldogs Preview NCAA Tournament

-On Sunday, April 12, Joni (Crenshaw) Taylor, a member of the Georgia Basketball Staff for the past four seasons, including the last three as associate head coach, was appointed just the second full-time head coach in the program's illustrious history.
+On Sunday, April 12, 2015, Joni (Crenshaw) Taylor, a member of the Georgia Basketball Staff for four seasons, including three as associate head coach, was appointed just the second full-time head coach in the program's illustrious history.

-"After a national search, it became evident that Joni was the perfect person to lead our program," McGarity said.
+"After a national search, it became evident that Joni was the perfect person to lead our program," McGarity said upon Taylor's hiring.
 "Joni brings the intangibles that parallel success -- character, experience and a tireless energy to lead our program.
 We are confident she will do a tremendous job leading Georgia Basketball into the future."

-Taylor sports 13 seasons of coaching experience at the Division I level, the last seven within the Southeastern Conference.
+Taylor entered her current position as Georgia's head coach with 13 seasons of coaching experience at the Division I level, including seven within the Southeastern Conference.
 The Meridian, Miss., native joined the Georgia staff in 2011 and spent one season as an assistant coach before being promoted to associate head coach.
 Prior to arriving in Athens, Taylor coached at LSU from 2010-11, at Alabama from 2008-10, at Louisiana Tech from 2005-08 and at Troy from 2002-05.

 During each of those coaching stops, Taylor has displayed the ability to both sign premier prospects and then help those recruits develop into highly successful players.

 In the Lady Bulldogs' four signing classes since Taylor arrival, Georgia's 16 scholarship newcomers arrived on campus with a combined 18 high school state titles.
 That group also featured seven standouts ranked among the nation's top 100 prospects and included a quartet of state Player of the Year honorees.